donile/codefights/linked-list/strategies.md

 ...
 ```

-The current node variable is set to the reference of the `firstNode` variable passed into the function as an argument.
+The current node variable is set to the reference of the `firstNode` variable that is passed into the function as an argument.
 The `previous` and `next` variables refer to `null` before iteration begins.

 ```typescript
 ...